These resolutions were passed at the NFB of Montana Treasure State Convention in Helena on September 22, 2018.

 WHEREAS, Every guide or service dog partnership does not result in a good working team, and about sixty percent of dogs bred to be guide dogs do not make it through the training program, thus becoming “career change” dogs; and

-WHEREAS, Data from guide dog schools has shown that 44% of guide dogs have experienced at least one dog attack, and that 89% of guide dog users have experienced interference with or injury of their guide dog from an unleashed loose or aggressive dog while in the performance of its duties in a public space, and
+WHEREAS, Data from guide dog schools has shown that 44% of guide dogs have experienced at least one dog attack, and that 89% of guide dog users have experienced interference with or injury to their guide dog from an unleashed, loose, or aggressive dog while in the performance of its duties in a public space; and

-WHEREAS, Statistics from guide dog schools have shown that, although the frequency of dog attacks has remained relatively constant over the past five years, there has been an escalation in the severity of dog attacks and the need for emergency veterinary care for the injured guide or service dog, perhaps due to the increasing popularity of more aggressive breed dogs, and
+WHEREAS, Statistics from guide dog schools have shown that, although the frequency of dog attacks has remained relatively constant over the past five years, there has been an escalation in the severity of dog attacks and the need for emergency veterinary care for the injured guide or service dog, perhaps due to the increasing popularity of more aggressive dog breeds; and

 WHEREAS, Although Montana law affirms the right of a person with a disability to use a guide, signal, or service dog, it does not establish legal penalties or restitution for the tragic and costly consequences of intentional or unintentional harm done to such a dog by any person or any dog owned, harbored, or controlled by any person; and

-WHEREAS, 36 states have adopted laws which provide for civil and criminal penalties and restitution for the theft, injury or death of a guide, signal, or service dog by any person or by a loose or aggressive dog: NOW, THEREFORE,
+WHEREAS, 45 states have adopted laws which provide for civil and criminal penalties and restitution for the theft, injury or death of a guide, signal, or service dog caused by any person or by a loose or aggressive dog: NOW, THEREFORE,